davidefiocco/streamlit-fastapi-model-serving/README.md

     docker-compose up

 To visit the FastAPI documentation of the resulting service, visit http://localhost:8000 with a web browser.
-To visit the streamlit UI, first inspect logs of the streamlit service via
+To visit the streamlit UI, visit http://localhost:8501

-    docker-compose logs streamlit
+Logs can be found via

-and visit the `Network URL` address that can be found in the logs.
+    docker-compose logs

 ### Deployment on Heroku